jdhruv1503/obsidian-vault/Courses/ELL365 - Embedded Systems/Power Aware Architecture.md

 - **Consume Only What You Need**.
 - Use the lowest frequency that meets performance targets.
-- Use the lowest \(V_{dd}\) that allows the desired frequency.
+- Use the lowest $V_{dd}$ that allows the desired frequency.
 - Regulated by software based on system load.

 If a variable voltage processor completes a task before the deadline, energy consumption can be reduced.
-For a single supply voltage \(V\), completing a task \(T\) just at its deadline minimizes energy consumption.
+For a single supply voltage $V$, completing a task $T$ just at its deadline minimizes energy consumption.

 ### Approaches:
 1. **Usage Model-Based**: Simple approach without OS support.